rubenhoenle/Matrix-MQTT-Bridge/README.md

 - When the Matrix-MQTT-Bridge recieves a message via Matrix, it will publish this message to the MQTT broker using the topic specified in `topic_pub`.
 - Enable `allow_escaped_unicode` to allow support for escaped unicode characters like `\u00fc` for german umlaut ü in the MQTT messages
 - Enable `filter_duplicates` to filter subsequent duplicate messages in MQTT (only the first will be forwarded to Matrix)
+- Specify search and replace patterns by adding as many sections starting with `MQTT.replace.` as needed, each section containing a single search pattern and replacement regex

 ```ini
 [MATRIX]